polyipseity/information/special/academia/HKUST/COMP 2711H/index.md

 - graph theory
   - graph theory / distance ::: The __distance__ between two vertices (repeats allowed) in a graph is the minimum number of edges in a path connecting the two vertices.
   - graph theory / eccentricity ::: The __eccentricity__ of a vertex in a graph is the maximum distance it can have with any vertex in the same graph.
-  - graph theory / center ::: The __center__ of a graph is a vertex with the minimum eccentricity among all vertices.
+  - graph theory / center ::: The __center__ of a graph is a vertex with the minimum eccentricity among all of its vertices.
-  - graph theory / radius ::: The __radius__ of a graph is the minimum eccentricity of a vertex, i.e. the eccentricity of its center.
+  - graph theory / radius ::: The __radius__ of a graph is the minimum eccentricity of its vertices, i.e. the eccentricity of its center.
   - graph theory / diameter ::: The __diameter__ fo a graph is the maximum distances any pair of vertices (repeats allowed) can have.
 - theorem: radius and diameter of a graph ::: For any graph, the following relationship holds: radius ≤ diameter ≤ 2 · radius. <p> To prove this, draw its diameter (which is a shortest path between the two points) and its center.
 Consider the case if the center is in the diameter path and if n
 - theorem: tree, leaf, center ::: No leaf can be a center of a tree with 3 or more vertices. <p> To prove this, suppose a leaf is a center.
 We can write the leaf's only neighbor's distance to any other vertex in terms of the distance of the leaf to any other vertex.
 This would produce a contradiction.